Are insurance bills burning a hole in your back pocket in 2025? If so, you're not alone.

 House insurance premiums aren’t one-size-fits-all—they vary a lot depending on your insurer and policy.

-In Q4 2024, Quashed Index data showed an average gap of $1,098 between the highest and lowest premiums across insurers.
+In Q1 2025, Quashed Index data showed an average gap of $1,143 between the average highest and lowest premiums across insurers.
 So, what does this mean for you?

-If you’re not checking your options regularly, you could be paying hundreds more than you need to.
-With prices swinging this much, staying on top of your policy could mean finding a better deal and keeping more money in your pocket.
+If you’re not shopping your house insurance regularly, you could be paying hundreds, and sometimes thousands, more than other options available to you.
+With prices varying this much, comparing and shopping your policy regularly will likely mean you could find a better deal and keeping more money in your pocket.

 Year Ended | Yearly Difference ($) | Year-on-Year increase % |